 The write-up can be found here.

-Fuzzing is another type of exploit is giving the API unexpected Data.
-For example, numbers instead of strings, malformed dates, negative numbers and more.
+Fuzzing is another type of exploit is giving the API unexpected Data—for example, numbers instead of strings, malformed dates, negative numbers and more called Fuzzing.

-This is called fuzzing as theses params are fed into API and can cause expected results.
+This technique is called fuzzing, as these params are fed into API and can cause expected results.

 The params we send interact with the system database and even the environment.

 This can lead to remote code to execute or to access or modify data we should not be able to.